 I kid.
 Kind of.

 That’s it my friends!
-A topic I never want to discuss on TIDBITS blog ever again, but one that “had to come out”.
+RV odors and how to eliminate them is a topic I never want to discuss on TIDBITS blog ever again, but one that “had to come out”.

 Forgive me – if I don’t find a reason to laugh about this . . .
 I just might cry.

 I hope it was helpful and saves someone’s sanity when dealing with RV odors.

 If you’ve ever experienced the unpleasant aroma from your RV and have some suggestions, leave them in the comments!
 It will really help the conversation and possibly be the solution someone needs to hear.